-- 5. What must you do to keep the workplace safe? - a.
-Complain to customers about your workplace - b.
-Tell your employer everything about your workmates - c.
-Hide hazards to protect your friend's job - d.
-Use equipment and machines properly - 6.
-Name one thing your employer has to do to make the workplace safe for you: - a.
+- 5. What must your employer do to make the workplace safe for you? - a.
 Give you new equipment and a uniform on your first day - b.
 Make sure everyone is trained and supervised - c.
 Let you have extra time off when you need to rest - d.
-Provide you with food and drink - 7.
+Provide you with food and drink - 6.
 What are your main responsibilities at the workplace? - a.
 Take reasonable care to look after your own health and safety - b.
 Do nothing that may harm the health and safety of others - c.
 Report hazards that you see to your employer - d.
-All of the above - 8.
+All of the above - 7.
 Who should be talking to you about health and safety when you first start work? - a.
 Your employer - b.
 Your parents - c.
 Your workmates - d.
-Your customers

-9. Which section of the Occupational Safety and Health Act 1984 describes the employer responsibilities (Duties of Employers)?
+Your customers - 8.
+Which section of the Work Health and Safety Act 2020 describes the employer responsibilities (Primary duty of care)?

-10. Which section of the Occupational Safety and Health Act 1984 describes the worker responsibilities (Duties of Employees)?
+9. Which section of the Work Health and Safety Act 2020 describes the worker responsibilities (Duties of workers)?